Simple Arduino Audio Player and Amplifier with LM386

 Circuit Diagram for this Arduino Audio File Player is simple.
 The complete circuit diagram is shown in the Image below.

-As we know our audio files are saved into the SD card, hence we interface a SD card reader module with our Arduino.
-The Arduino and SD card communicate using the SPI communication protocol.
-Hence the Module is interfaced with the SPI pins of the Arduino as shown above in the diagram.
-It is further listed in the table below.
+Because our audio files are saved on the SD card, we attach an SD card reader module to our Arduino.
+The Arduino communicates with the SD card via the SPI communication protocol.
+Hence, the Module is linked to the SPI pins of the Arduino as shown in the above diagram.
+It is also listed in the table provided.

 Arduino